RSDKModding/RSDK-Modding-Wiki/docs/RSDKv4/Functions/3D/TransformVertices/README.md

 # TransformVertices

 ## Description
-Transform all vertices from `startIndex` to `endIndex` using `matrix`
+Transform all vertices from `startIndex` to `endIndex` using `matrix`.

 ## Parameters
 - `matrix`
-The matrix used to transform the vertices, valid matrices are MAT_WORLD, MAT_VIEW and MAT_TEMP
+The matrix used to transform the vertices, valid matrices are MAT_WORLD, MAT_VIEW and MAT_TEMP.
 - `startIndex`
-The start of the range of tranforming vertices
+The start of the range of tranforming vertices.
 - `endIndex`
-The end of the range of tranforming vertices
+The end of the range of tranforming vertices.

 ## Return Value
 None.